 A summary sexting offense occurs when a minor- defined under the statute as someone 12 years of age or older and under 18 years of age- possesses or knowingly views a sexually explicit image of another minor or transmits or distributes a sexually-explicit image of himself or herself.

 - Up to 90 days in jail

 This section of the sexting law will often apply to situations in which minors consensually exchange sexually-related photos between themselves.
 The statute requires a juvenile court judge or magisterial district judge to consider a diversionary first-time offender program for juveniles charged under this section of the law.

-Third-Degree Misdemeanor Sexting
+3rd Degree Misdemeanor Sexting Offense